 The minimum grant is $250 (goods and services tax -GST- exclusive) and the maximum is $10,000 (GST exclusive) per organisation.

 - Lord Mayor's Community Fund Grant Program guidelines

 - Lord Mayor's Community Fund Grant Program terms and conditions.

 To complete the online application, determine which Council ward your project will take place in.
-Visit the Electoral Commission Queensland website and select the appropriate ward from the list of Council wards open for funding.
-A list of Council wards still open for funding and additional information is also available on the official grant website at: Brisbane City Council's Lord Mayor's Community Fund
+Visit Lord Mayor's Community Fund> Council wards open for funding and select the appropriate area from the list of Council wards.
+All wards are currently open for application.

-For further assistance please phone the Council on 07 3403 8888 to speak with the Grants Unit.
+For further information, please phone the Council on 07 3403 8888 to speak with the Grants Unit.